essteer/xuan-zang/src/views/misc/unseen.md

 This is a rough list of writers or specific works not yet featured on this site, that are on my radar for whatever reason and I intend to get to later.
 No doubt it will grow faster than I can keep up with it.

-The classic Chinese novels pre-date the core focus of this site on contemporary <a href="/about#sinophonia" class="internal-url"><span class="italic-en">sinophonia</span></a> &mdash; they're here as a reminder to read them at some point...
+The classic Chinese novels pre-date the core focus of this site on contemporary <a href="/about#sinophonia" class="internal-url"><span class="italic-en">sinophonia</span></a> &mdash; they're here as a reminder to myself to read them at some point...

 </section>